rubberduck-ai/rubberduck-vscode/app/vscode/asset/walkthrough/custom-conversation-templates.md

 - `sections`: The final prompt is broke down into smaller [section types](#section-types) that you compose together.
 This allows you to insert user selected code in the middle of your prompt.
 - `maxTokens`: Upper bound on how many [OpenAI tokens](https://platform.openai.com/tokenizer) the API will return.
 [Comes from OpenAI](https://platform.openai.com/docs/api-reference/completions/create#completions/create-max_tokens).
 - `stop`: Up to 4 sequences where the API will stop generating further tokens.
 The returned text will not contain the stop sequence.
 [Comes from OpenAI](https://platform.openai.com/docs/api-reference/completions/create#completions/create-stop).
 - `temperature`: A number between 0 and 1.
 1 means the model will take more risks and be more creative.
+Defaults to 0.
 [Comes from OpenAI](https://platform.openai.com/docs/api-reference/completions/create#completions/create-temperature)

 ### Section Types